 The past few days were the most he had ever worked since he took over the role from his father, the lead architect who designed the floating city of Megapolis.
 Chris needed no cajoling to pick this profession; he saw from his predecessor’s work that once the city was complete, work would slow down enough that he would be able to coast on the job until retirement.

 ‘After this week’s back-to-back terrorist attacks, I’ll be lucky if I ever have free time again,’ the Human thought, running a hand through his unkempt, reddish-brown hair.
 His face, while rounded and normally handsome-looking, showed evidence of exhaustion.
 He had bags underneath his eyes and his skin was sallow and pale due to stress and isolation.
-His charcoal grey suit was rumpled and there was the distinct aroma of stale coffee and body odor permeating through the air.
+His charcoal grey suit was rumpled and there was the distinct aroma of stale coffee and body odour permeating through the air.

 The large corner office he currently resided in would have been more spacious had it not been so cluttered with things.
 On the side closest to the window was his workstation, which was covered in piles of paper strewn around in a disorganized manner.
 Next to it were two large drafting tables, laid end to end.
 Each table had large stacks of architecture drawings on top that displayed several revisions of the city’s key plan.
-The topmost set of drawings showing the main, birds-eye-view portion of the plans had two of the Energen Reactors crossed off with red ink.
-The first being the Sector 1 Reactor and the other on the Sector 5 Reactor, which was freshly marked after this morning’s attack.
+The topmost set of drawings showing a birds-eye-view of the city had two of the Energen Reactors crossed off with red ink.
+The first was the Sector 1 Reactor and the other was the Sector 5 Reactor, which was freshly marked after this morning’s attack.
 A plush sofa sat in the middle of the office, which Chris was currently using as a bed.
 Filing boxes were placed haphazardly around the room, each filled with plans, structural documents, building permits and other things related to the fields of urban development and architecture.

 He was not sitting at his desk by the window, but instead at the opposite side of the room where the sofa was, which acted as a divider to the room.
 Another large drafting table sat against the back wall.
 On the desk next to it was another workstation that was larger and more powerful than the one he had on his actual desk.
-On his side and behind him were shelves covered with stacks of boxes.
-Each of these were filled with robotic parts, computer chips and electrical materials.
+To his side and behind him were shelves covered with stacks of boxes.
+Each of these was filled with robotic parts, computer chips and electrical materials.
 The overall chaotic appearance of the office gave it a very cramped and confined feel, but the occupant had no real time to organize it and make it neat.

 He looked towards the blank screen of his work-issued PC by the window and had a nagging feeling that he was supposed to focus on something else.
 ‘The President wants a report tonight for the plans to rebuild the reactors and the surrounding areas… even though we both know that he wouldn’t care about the city side of things,’ he mused darkly as he remembered his task.
-‘I’ll just halfass something – as long as he knows that reactor reconstruction takes top priority, he won’t complain too much.
+‘I’ll just half-ass something – as long as he knows that reactor reconstruction takes top priority, he won’t complain too much.
 Meanwhile, I have other things to concern myself with…’

 Putting his actual job responsibilities to the side, he glanced at the monitor in front of him and observed the readouts on the screen.
 ‘Everything is progressing as planned.
 Soon, it will be time.’
 He turned away from the screen and moved back towards the drafting table.

 On top of it was an unfinished robot, complete from the waist up.
 Its forearms consisted of dull yellow gauntlets with orange-brown trim.
 Its chest plate, in the same colour as the gauntlets, had three, single Emerald slots in the centre arranged in a triangle.
 Its head was round with two large, oval eyes and two white plates where its muzzle would have been.
 It had a brown crest that started from the forehead and arched back towards the top of its head.
 The sides of its head consisted of flat, circular orange plates with a thin slot going diagonally across its diameter.
-The neck, waist and upper arms were covered in dark brown, flexible casing.
-Its hands were of the same colour as the casing, which were resting in a neutral position with its palms facing upward.
+The neck, waist and upper arms were covered in a dark brown, flexible casing.
+Its hands were of the same colour as the casing, which was resting in a neutral position with its palms facing upward.
 The robot was connected to the PC Chris was working on through a long cable which was attached to a port behind an access hatch on the top of the robot’s head.

 Chris eyed the monitor until the various download status bars read ‘Complete.’
 He then input commands on the terminal and initiated the boot-up and activation sequences.
 Knowing that this process would take some time, he opened the drawer beside him, pulled out a video recorder and set it atop a nearby stack of boxes.
 Activating it and checking to see that both he and the robot were visible, he hit the ‘Record’ button and started to speak.

 “My name is Christopher Thorndyke.
-This is… The forty second test of my experimental robotic assistant project: the Enhanced Mechanical Robian Lifeform or EMRL.”
+This is… The forty-second test of my experimental robotic assistant project: the Enhanced Mechanical Robian Lifeform or EMRL.”
 He paused and then looked aside. “…I’m still workshopping the name,” he muttered.

 He then straightened up and turned back to the terminal command window.
 He spoke loudly and described the current processes to the camera.
 “I’ve downloaded the new programming into Emerl and initiated the start-up sequence.
 He should be operational right… about… now.”

 As if on cue, the robot’s eyes lit up, the oval eyes going from dull grey to light blue in colour.
-Chris swiveled back to the robot, smiling.
+Chris swivelled back to the robot, smiling.
 “Hi there Emerl, how are you doing?”